ml-workgroup/covid-19-image-repository/readme.md

 | 19 | pCO2                    |   mmHg | (5)                                        |
 | 20 | corona test type        |        |                                            |

 Age, size, and weight are currently redacted.
-We will publish this data when there are enough patients, that meaningfull intervals can be chosen according to the concept of k-anonymity and l-diversity.
+We will publish this data when there are enough patients, that meaningful intervals can be chosen according to the concept of k-anonymity and l-diversity.

 Offsets, i.e. `admission offset` and `icu admission offset`, are given as relative times in regard to the exam.
 Please consult the feature set table for units.
 I.e. an `admission offset` == -4 and `icu admission offset` == 6 would encode, that the patient was admitted to the hospital four days ago and was transferred to the ICU six days after the image was taken.
 Especially the `admission offset` can be noisy; please see FAQ #1.